-Generate a proposal to change an existing standardization document or develop a new standardization document as appropriate.

 No changes expected.

 Data Harmonization – APP-15 Section 2.1.10.

-One of the objectives of data harmonization is to maximise the reuse of existing data.

 Change.
 Rephrase 1. to “One of the objectives of data harmonization is to maximise the reuse of existing data and semantics.“

 Appendix 3 – TERMS AND DefinitionS

 Data Harmonization: Data harmonization is the process of comparing two or more data component definitions and identifying commonalities among them that warrant their being combined, or harmonized, into a single data component.